Security Testing Tools: Things You Need To KnowCigniti Technologies

-Security testing is performed to determine whether the data within an information system is protected, and the anticipated functionality is sustained.
+Security testing determines whether the data within an information system is protected and the anticipated functionality is sustained.
 Security testing assures that the following aspects of data and information are maintained at any cost:

-Studies suggest that security should, in fact, be made a business priority, as businesses of the day are running the show predominantly through digital platforms.
-Organizations, therefore, need to be able to invest in security, in order to guarantee products and services of utmost quality.
-There are many highly effective security testing tools that would help achieve the desired security for all the systems within an organization.
+Studies suggest that security should be made a business priority, as businesses of the day run the show predominantly through digital platforms.
+Organizations, therefore, need to be able to invest in security to guarantee products and services of the highest quality.
+There are many highly effective security testing tools that would help achieve the desired protection for all the systems within an organization.

-Security testing is an integral part of software testing, and essentially ascertains that systematic loopholes within an organization are little to none.
-The more the loopholes, the higher a loss to the organization so as to cope with the weaknesses of the system.
+Security testing is an integral part of software testing and essentially ascertains that systematic loopholes within an organization are little to none.
+The more the loopholes, the higher the organization’s loss to cope with the system’s weaknesses.

 There are various security testing tools used as part of security testing methodologies.
-A few such methodologies are:
+A few such methods are:

-- Tiger Box testing: This hacking is usually done on a laptop which has a collection of OSs and hacking tools.
-This testing helps penetration testers and security testers to conduct vulnerabilities assessment and attacks.
+- Tiger Box testing: This hacking is usually done on a laptop that has a collection of OSs and hacking tools.
+This testing helps penetration and security testers conduct vulnerability assessments and attacks.

 - Black Box testing: Testers are authorized to perform testing on everything about the network topology and the technology.

-- Grey Box testing: Partial information is given to the testers about the system, and it is a hybrid of white and black box models.
+- Grey Box testing: Partial information about the system is given to the testers, and it is a hybrid of white and black box models.

 Why Security Testing?

-According to Cisco’s 2017 Annual Cybersecurity Report, over 33% of the organizations all over the globe had to deal with a cyber-breach in 2016.
-This resulted in a severe loss of users, business opportunities and overall revenue by a whopping 20%.
+According to Cisco’s 2017 Annual Cybersecurity Report, over 33% of organizations all over the globe had to deal with cyber-breach in 2016.
+This severely lost users, business opportunities, and overall revenue by a whopping 20%.
 The report surveyed nearly 3,000 chief security officers (CSOs) and security operations leaders from 13 countries.

-Security testing tools are many in number, each with the ability to focus on a certain element of the intricate interconnectedness of a software system.
+Security testing tools are numerous, each with the ability to focus on a specific element of the intricate interconnectedness of a software system.
 Security testing helps avoid: